CAR/TRUCK/MOTO TECHNICAL REGULATIONS

 Steering wheel play must be kept to a minimum.
 Drag link and tie-rod ends must be secured and keyed.
 Steering must be considered safe by M400 before the vehicle will be permitted to race.

-Brakes must be in a safe working condition and able to apply adequate braking force to “lock-up” all four wheels.
-Turning or steering brakes are allowed unless allowed by class rules.
+Brakes must be in a safe working condition and able to apply adequate braking force to “Lock-up” all four wheels.
+Turning or steering brakes are allowed unless not allowed by class rules.